-The entire capital plan (JPM) needs Fed approval as part of the central bank’s annual review of the biggest U.S. lenders, with an answer expected by mid-March.
+The entire capital plan (JPM:US) needs Fed approval as part of the central bank’s annual review of the biggest U.S. lenders, with an answer expected by mid-March.

 “We’re going to find out over the course of the next week or so whether or not we get our capital plan approved,” Lake said today.

 While JPMorgan executives want to return more capital to shareholders, next year’s payouts will depend on new international capital rules and how they affect the Fed’s so- called stress test, Lake said.

 “We’ll make our decision when we know how things shake out toward the end of this year,” Lake said.
 “And we’d like to return capital back to shareholders.
 So we hope to have a chance to do that.”

 JPMorgan purchased $1.6 billion shares before its buyback program was shut down last year.
 The Fed later approved the repurchase of $3 billion in additional shares (JPM:US) in this year’s first quarter, leaving $10.4 billion of the original amount still unused.

 Dimon has said he’s inclined to buy back shares when the price falls below tangible book value, a theoretical measure of what the company would be worth in a liquidation.